Volcanoes come in many shapes and sizes

 Dacite is a thick pasty lava that does not flow away from the vent of a volcano.
 Instead, dacite oozes out like toothpaste from a tube.
 When the pressure of new lava pushes upward the outer shell of the dacite dome breaks apart as the dome expands causing the collapse of the dome.
 When the lava dome collapses they create deadly pyroclastic flows on the slopes of the volcano destroying everything in its path.

-Hawaiian Volcanoes Find out more about the Hawaiian volcanoes which are the largest volcanoes on Earth.
+Hawaiian Volcanoes are Hot Spot Volcanoes Find out more about the Hawaiian volcanoes which are the largest volcanoes on Earth.

-Volcano Facts For Kids Find out more volcano facts about these mountains of fire that produce Earth eruptions that can alter the weather on our planet sometimes for several years.
+Fun Volcano Facts For Kids Many more volcano facts about these fiery mountains that produce eruptions that can alter the weather sometimes for several years.

-Vesuvius Eruption The Vesuvius eruption was observed by Pliny the Younger who wrote an eye witness account of the eruption.
+Vesuvius Destroys Pompeii & Herculaneum The Vesuvius eruption was observed by Pliny the Younger who wrote an eyewitness account of the eruption.

-Pyroclastic Flows Pyroclastic flows travel down the flanks of volcanoes at hurricane speed destroying every thing in their path.
+Pyroclastic Flows Travel at Hurricane Speeds Pyroclastic flows travel down the flanks of volcanoes at hurricane speed destroying everything in their path.

-Yellowstone Caldera Yellowstone is a super volcano that has erupted numerous times in the past.
+Yellowstone is a Supervolcano Yellowstone is a super volcano that has erupted three time in Yellowstone Park in the past 2 million years.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.